Symptoms and diagnosis of Kaposi's Sarcoma

-If you’ve already been diagnosed with HIV, your own specialist will usually arrange for you to have your symptoms investigated.
+If you have been diagnosed with HIV, your HIV specialist will usually arrange for you to have your symptoms investigated.
 However, some people may go to their GP with symptoms and will then be referred to a specialist for tests.

 Your specialist may suspect you have KS just by looking at the skin lesions, but you’ll usually need a biopsy to confirm the diagnosis.

 This is usually a quick procedure that can be done in an outpatient department.
 Your doctor will remove a small piece of the lesion, which will then be examined under a microscope.
 The area may be sore for a few days, so you may need to take some painkillers.